-The publication of articles in the Journal of Law, Humanities and Politics (JIHHP) is solely dependent on scientific validity and coherence as assessed by our editors and/or peer reviewers, who will also assess whether the writing is understandable and whether the work is a useful contribution. for that field.
-The Journal of Law, Humanities and Politics (JIHHP) acknowledges the efforts and suggestions made by its reviewers.
+Publication of articles in the Journal of Law, Poliitic and Humanities (JLPH) is solely dependent on scientific validity and coherence as assessed by our editors and/or peer reviewers, who will also assess whether the writing is understandable and whether the work is a useful contribution to that field.
+JLPH acknowledges the efforts and suggestions made by its reviewers.

-Submitted manuscripts will generally be reviewed by two to three experts who will be asked to evaluate whether the manuscript is scientific and reasonable, whether it is a duplicate of an already published work, and whether it is clear enough to be published.
-The method is blind peer review.
+Submitted manuscripts will generally be reviewed by two to three experts who will be asked to evaluate whether the manuscript is scientific and reasonable, whether the manuscript is a duplicate of an already published work, and whether the manuscript is clear enough to be published.
+The method is Double-blind peer review.

-The methodology used by the study was reported,
+- The methodology used by the reported study,

-Have the results/findings clearly presented and support the conclusions, and
+- Have results/findings that are presented clearly and support conclusions, and

 Reviewers are not expected to correct or copy manuscripts.
 Language correction is not part of the peer review process.

 The reviewer advises the editor, who is responsible for the final decision to accept or reject the article.
-Editors will reach a decision based on this report and, if necessary, they will consult with members of the Editorial Board.
+Editors will reach decisions based on this report and, if necessary, they will consult with members of the Editorial Board.
 The editor's decision is final.

 Become a Reviewer

-If you are not currently a reviewer for the Journal of Law, Humanities and Politics (JIHHP) but would like to be added to the reviewers list, please contact us.
-The benefits of a review for the Journal of Law, Humanities and Politics (JIHHP) include the opportunity to view and evaluate recent work in related research areas at an early stage, and to be recognized in our reviewers list.
-You can also cite your work for the Journal of Law, Humanities and Politics (JIHHP) as part of your professional development requirements.
+If you are not currently a JLPH reviewer but would like to be added to the reviewer list, please contact us.
+The benefits of coverage for JLPH include the opportunity to view and evaluate recent work in related research areas at an early stage and be recognized on our list of reviewers.
+You may also cite your work for JLPH as part of your professional development requirements.